-Morlais was one of two major fortifications built by Gilbert de Clare, the other being Caephilly Castle.
+Morlais was one of two major fortifications built by Gilbert de Clare, the other being Caerphilly Castle.
 Building started in 1287 on the top of a hill, but it was probably never completed before it was captured and destroyed by Madog ap Llywelyn in 1294.
-After this it was abandoned, probably as it was too remote to be used as a residence and also as de Clare dies in 1295.
-It was a large fortification with a curtain wall and 6 towers, surrounded by a deep ditch cut into the rock.
+After this it was abandoned, probably as it was too remote to be used as a residence and also as de Clare died in 1295.
+It was a large fortification with a curtain wall and six towers, surrounded by a deep ditch cut into the rock.
 The site was divided into an inner ward which contained the 60 feet diameter keep on the north side and a larger, outer ward with its own large tower at the southern end.
-Little remains above ground apart from some remains of the curtain wall but the vaulted basement of the south tower is well preserved.
+Little remains above ground apart from some bits of the curtain wall but the vaulted basement of the south tower is well preserved.

 |Off the A465, 3 miles north of Merthyr Tydfil|